tne-lab/TORTE/README.md

   - Output the event outside of the Open Ephys environment
   - Must be in json + header mode

+See example signal chain config file that can be loaded into Open Ephys (example_config.xml).
+This config was created in version 0.5.4 so may not be compatible with newer versions.

 ### 0MQ
 Provided Python code gives an example of receiving data from Open Ephys.
 The provided code simply prints out the event received.